 - 1 tbsp pumpkin spice

 - 3/4 cup chocolate chips

 - Preheat oven to 350 degrees.
 Lightly butter or spray one 9X5 loaf pan and set aside

 - In a medium bowl beat eggs with a fork until well blended.
 Add sugars and mix well making sure there are no lumps.
-Add the apple sauce, pumpkin puree and oil and mix well.
+Add the apple sauce, pumpkin puree, milk and oil and mix well.